 Choose an overall theme or just start compiling items ad-hoc according to what you like.
 Either way there are certain elements that all good man caves seem to share.
 So in no particular order, here are our favourite man cave ideas to steer you in the right direction.

 1. The skateboarder

 Your man cave is your space and needs to reflect your true self.
 It’s all about you, so feel completely free to add as many personal touches as you could possibly add.
 Your man cave is the place where you can unabashedly show off accomplishments.
-You know, your trophies, that prized photo of you with THAT barramundi, your old sports jerseys—along with all your other memorabilia and knickknacks.
+Your trophies, that prized photo of you with THAT barramundi, your old sports jerseys.
+And all your other memorabilia and knickknacks.

 2. The rev head

 Is it even a man cave without something to show off?
 Of course, a lot will depend on your available amount of space and the dollars you have to funnel into creating your fantasy man cave.
 But it should impress, right?
-Of course, but who doesn’t want that wow factor from their mates?
+Who doesn’t want that wow factor from their mates?
 After all, poolrooms and man caves are repositories of treasure, not trash…

 3. The sports fan